Are you struggling to find a rhythm with your baby’s sleep?

 Short and simple…JUST DO IT!
 Trust me…even if you think your baby hates it, I can almost guarantee you they don’t!
 They may just be a little unsure of what is happening and need a bit of time to get familiar with it.
 For multiple reasons, doing this is a HUGE help for getting your baby to sleep well for both naps and nighttime.
-Newborns are so used to being in a compact and tight space that they rarely do well sleeping un-swaddled.
+Newborns are so used to being in a compact and tight space that they rarely do well sleeping unswaddled.
 There are many resources available for types of swaddles and how-to-videos on swaddling techniques, etc. Just find your fave, and stick to it!
-My favorite swaddles are the ones that secure by way of a zipper or velcro.
-They are easy to use and it ensures that the swaddle is put on safely every time.
-If your baby really continues to resist a swaddle, you can try something like the Magic Merlin sleep suit instead.
+My favorite swaddle is this Swaddle Strap.
+It is super easy to use and it ensures that the swaddle is put on snug and safely every time.
+If you think your baby is close to rolling, then you can try something like the Magic Merlin Sleep Suit instead starting around 3 months old.
 I personally love the Magic Merlin and have seen it work WONDERS!
-You can safely swaddle or use the Magic Merlin until your baby starts learning to roll over on their own.
-At that point, I would highly recommend using a transitional piece such as a sleep sack instead of ditching everything all together.
+You can safely swaddle or use the Magic Merlin until your baby starts learning to roll over on their own, and using the sleep suit will actually help delay their ability to do this in the crib because of the way it keeps the arms stretched out from the body.
+Once they are able to roll over in the suit, then I would highly recommend using a transitional piece such as this Sleep Sack instead of ditching everything all together.

 Setup a healthy sleep environment.